chinapedia/wikipedia.abstract.en/Page/Photoresist.md

 Based on the chemical structure of photoresists, they can be classified into three types: Photopolymeric, photodecomposing, photocrosslinking photoresist.

 Photopolymeric photoresist is a type of photoresist, usually allyl monomer, which could generate free radical when exposed to light, then initiates the photopolymerization of monomer to produce a polymer.
 Photopolymeric photoresists are usually used for negative photoresist, e.g. methyl methacrylate.
-Methyl_methacrylate_photoresist.tif

 Photodecomposing photoresist is a type of photoresist that generates hydrophilic products under light.
 Photodecomposing photoresists are usually used for positive photoresist.
 A typical example is azide quinone, e.g. diazonaphthaquinone (DQ).
-Dizaonaphthoquinone_photoresist.tif

 Photocrosslinking photoresist is a type of photoresist, which could crosslink chain by chain when exposed to light, to generate an insoluble network.
 Photocrosslinking photoresist are usually used for negative photoresist.

-SU-8_.tif SU-8_for_negative_photoresist.tif

 Off-Stoichiometry Thiol-Enes (OSTE) polymers[3]